pantheon-systems/documentation/source/content/wordpress-launch-check.md

 This tells you if Object Caching and Redis are enabled.

-If you receive an error similar to the example below, you'll need to move the `object-cache.php` from the plugin directory to `wp-content/object-cache.php`.
+If you receive an error message similar to the example below, you'll need to move the `object-cache.php` from the plugin directory to `wp-content/object-cache.php`.
 For more information, see [Object Cache (formerly Redis) for Drupal or WordPress](/object-cache).

-> Cannot redeclare class WP_Object_Cache in/srv/bindings0fef773f42984256a4f6feec2556a5ed/code/wp-content/plugins/wp-redis/object-cache.php
+`Cannot redeclare class WP_Object_Cache in/srv/bindings0fef773f42984256a4f6feec2556a5ed/code/wp-content/plugins/wp-redis/object-cache.php`

 ### Plugins